 Drivers in British Columbia are well-aware of the fact they live in a province where ICBC holds a monopoly over automotive insurance.
 What may not be so apparent however, is what that can mean in a motor vehicle injury claim.

-If someone is injured in a motor vehicle accident and found to be not at fault for that accident, s/he has two claims under the contract of insurance with ICBC:
+If someone is injured in a car accident and found not to be at fault, s/he has two ICBC claims:

 - The “Part 7”, or “No- fault” Benefits claim; payable no matter whose fault the accident was, and intended to cover or contribute to medical expenses, rehabilitation costs, wage loss, and loss of homemaking ability.

 - The Tort Claim; intended as compensation for pain, injury, suffering, and loss of enjoyment of life.

 Because of its monopoly, ICBC has dual roles under the Part 7 and Tort claims and operates under a legally authorized conflict of interest.
 How?

 The once friendly and sympathetic adjuster who helped you under your Part 7 claim now has the job of ensuring that ICBC pays you as little as possible.
 S/he is now working against you, and will use anything you have told ICBC to minimize payment for your injuries.

 No matter what you think (or have been told) what your case is worth, before settling your Tort claim directly with ICBC, consider this:

 - Your ICBC adjuster works for ICBC—not for you.
 Despite the fact ICBC is your insurer, the adjuster’s job is to minimize payouts to you.

 - ICBC’s adjusters and managers have received bonuses for keeping claim payouts below certain thresholds.

 - It is to ICBC’s advantage to get you to settle as quickly as possible.
 Claim values typically grow when injuries do not resolve quickly.
 It is also to ICBC’s advantage that you not hire a personal injury lawyer who understands the peril of settling too soon, and can assess what your claim is truly worth.

 - Your adjuster has no obligation to advise you of your legal rights in your Tort claim against the at-fault motorist.